Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Concircular tensors in

-In the above, $I(M)$ denotes the isometry group of $M$ and $(\Lambda^{-1})^{\ast}$ is the map induced on covariant tensors by $\Lambda$.
-The reason for studying the equivalence classes of CTs under the above relation lies in the following result: if $L$ and $L'$ are OCTs on a connected manifold $M$, with at least one being non-constant, then their associated separable webs are related by an isometry if and only if they are geometrically equivalent \cite{Rajaratnam2014a}.

-This is a good place to mention some useful results which allow one to connect concircular tensors with the general theory of separation using Killing tensors, as is done in \cite{Horwood2008}.
+This is a good place to mention some useful results which allow one to connect concircular tensors with the general theory of separation using Killing tensors, as is done in \cite{Horwood2008b, Horwood2008a}.
 We refer the reader to \cite{Rajaratnam2016} for details on the following construction.
 If $L$ is a CT, we first define

-where $\tr(L)$ denotes the trace of $L$. $K_1$ is a Killing tensor with the same eigenspaces as $L$; in particular if $L$ is Benenti, then $K_1$ is a characteristic Killing tensor called the \textit{Killing-Bertrand-Darboux tensor (KBDT)} associated with $L$.
+where $\tr(L)$ denotes the trace of $L$. $K_1$ is a Killing tensor with the same eigenspaces as~$L$; in particular if~$L$ is Benenti, then $K_1$ is a characteristic Killing tensor called the \textit{Killing--Bertrand--Darboux tensor $($KBDT$)$} associated with~$L$.
 We may then define inductively, for $2 \leq m \leq n-1$,

 where $K_{m-1}L$ is a product of endomorphisms.
-One can show \cite{Benenti2005b} that $\{g,K_1,\dots,K_{n-1}\}$ generate a real $n$-dimensional vector space of Killing tensors which are all diagonalized in the separable coordinates induced by $L$.
-This space is called the {\em Killing-St\"ackel algebra} associated with the web; it plays an important role in the Killing tensor approach to separation of variables.
+One can show \cite{Benenti2005b} that $\{g,K_1,\dots,K_{n-1}\}$ generate a real $n$-dimensional vector space of Killing tensors which are all diagonalized in the separable coordinates induced by~$L$.
+This space is called the {\em Killing--St\"ackel algebra} associated with the web; it plays an important role in the Killing tensor approach to separation of variables.

 We now quote the following theorem from \cite{Rajaratnam2016} which will be absolutely paramount in our classification of concircular tensors (and hence separable webs) in $\mathbb{E}^3_1$.
 For simplicity, we state the theorem for the special case of $\mathbb{E}^n_1$, which shall be sufficient for our purposes.